kuznia-rdzeni/coreblocks/docs/shared_structs/RS_impl.md

 # Proposition of Reservation Station implementation

-Here is an example proposition how to implement RS.
+Here is an example proposition how to implement RS using transaction framework for internal communication.
 If you want you can follow this proposition, if you don't, feel free to change anything you want.

 ## Internal data